tammambinmasum/tammambinmasum/README.md

 ```
 ## My Background

-My passion for coding and computer science
+My passion for coding and computer science started about 4 years ago, when my brother started to learn coding, blah blah blah (wip)
 ## My Education
 (Work In Progress...)